 Our Analysis and Test Results

-Hellobaby brand is a sub-brand under VideoTimes.co, Ltd. VideoTimes was founded in April of 2006 and is a certified manufacturer of a variety of products sold in over 30 areas and regions worldwide.
-Hellobaby sells various kinds of baby monitoring devices, though it does not appear as though these are being manufactured by VideoTimes or Hellobaby.
+HelloBaby brand is a sub-brand under VideoTimes.co, Ltd. VideoTimes was founded in April of 2006 and is a certified manufacturer of a variety of products sold in over 30 areas and regions worldwide.
+HelloBaby sells various kinds of baby monitoring devices, though it does not appear as though VideoTimes or Hellobaby is manufacturing these.

-The sound quality and clarity for the HelloBaby are some of the worst we've seen during testing in the last eight years.
+The sound quality and clarity for the HelloBaby are some of the worst we've seen testing sound monitors.
 This unit has a very muffled sound that left us wondering if someone was talking, crying, or just making gurgling noises on the other end.
 Overall, it had a fuzzy overlay to the sound and was not a good representation of what was happening in the nursery.
-The maximum sound level for this product is only 92 dB in our tests, making it one of the lowest in the group.
+The maximum sound level for this product is 92 dB in our tests.
 This product also lacks features designed to make the sound better, like sound activation and microphone sensitivity, which means you could be listening to a staticky/white noise sound all night long with the Hellobaby.

 Ease of Use

 The HelloBaby earned a high ease of use score in our tests mainly because it has no features to learn or set.
 This unit is a plug-and-play design that self-pairs and needs no real setup beyond playing each unit where you'd like to use it.
 There are on/off and volume buttons and a mute button on the parent unit, but there is nothing else to learn or do with this monitor.
 While this might make it a good choice for grandparents or those who lack technical savvy, we still think there are better options with higher scores in most metrics to choose from that are also easy to use.